rahul13199kumar/Star_shape_Color/README.md

 # Description

+Star shape colur using 'Turtle' .
 Turtle is an inbuilt module in Python.
 It provides drawing using a screen (cardboard) and turtle (pen).
 To draw something on the screen, we need to move the turtle (pen).
 To move the turtle, there are some functions i.e forward(), backward(), etc.

 # Approach: